 A \textbf{tree path} is identified by $\tau$.
 It is a sequence of trees in an HTML Document Object Model (DOM) starting from the least common ancestor ($\tau_0$) and ending at the target element ($\tau_n$) as follows:

 \end{definition}

 A tree path is an extension of the XPath concept.
 With XPath, the elements of the path are tag names that describe the sequence to the target.
-In contrast, a tree path includes an entire subtree starting from each element in the sequence to the target.
-This is to provide sufficient contextual information about where each element was extracted from to aid in the wrapper recovery later.
+In contrast, a tree path includes an entire sub-tree starting from each element in the sequence to the target.
+This is to provide sufficient contextual information from which each element was extracted to aid in the wrapper recovery later.
 An example tree path of length four is shown in Figure \ref{fig:TPath}.

-Extracting tree paths from an HTML DOM is designed to be straightforward and is shown in Algorithm \ref{alg:buildTPath}.
+Extracting tree paths from an HTML DOM is shown in Algorithm \ref{alg:buildTPath}.
 First, we find the least common ancestor (LCA) between all the labeled elements.
 Next, starting from the target element, each element is added to a vector and then it's parent element and so on until the LCA is reached.
 Next, we add the LCA because it was not added in the above loop.
 Finally the elements are reversed and returned so that they start with the LCA and end with the target element.